apoapse1/Librum-for-Skyrim-VR/source/0_Home.rst

 Introduction
 ============

-**A small request: if you enjoy my work, please consider contributing to my Patreon page at the link below.
-Although I certainly don't expect any donations from users, these sorts of contributions allow me to continue improving and supporting our modlists.**
+**A small request: if you enjoy our work, please consider contributing to our Patreon page at the link below.
+Although we certainly don't expect any donations from users, these sorts of contributions allow us to continue improving and supporting our modlists.**

 .. raw:: html